 The Monastery of Koudoumas is located in southern Crete, close to the bay of Tris Klisies.
 It was constructed in the 19th century and it is dedicated to Virgin Mary and celebrates on August 15th.

 The Monastery of Agios Antonios Vrontissi is situated close to the village of Zaros, in southern Heraklion.
-It is a male monastery and its location gives great view to the gulf of Messara and Asteroussia Mountains.
+It is a male monastery and its location gives a great view to the Gulf of Messara and Asteroussia Mountains.

 This beautiful cave can be reached on foot from Skoteino village.
 It used to be an important sanctuary in the Minoan times.
 Outside the cave, there is a nice chapel of Agia Paraskevi and a celebration is performed there on 26th July, the name day of the saint.

-The Minoan Palace of Phaestos is the second most important Minoan site in Crete, after Knossos.
-The design of the palace is a copy of Knossos, but in smaller scale and without many labyrinths.
+The Minoan Palace of Phaistos is the second most important Minoan site in Crete, after Knossos.
+The design of the palace is a copy of Knossos, but on a smaller scale and without many labyrinths.

 The caves of Matala are formed in the rock formations right above the beach.
 They were used as residences in the prehistoric times and then as graves in the Hellenistic and the Roman period.

 Founded in 2005, this is the largest aquarium in the Mediterranean.
 It depicts marine life with upgraded and impressive presentations of natural landscapes, offering visitors a chance to see rare sea-living creatures.

 The Doric town of Gortyn was one of the strongest in ancient Crete.
 It lays 44 km south west of Heraklion, close to the villages Agioi Deka and Kasteli.
 The famous Minoan law code has been excavated on Gortyn as well as a superb Roman Odeon.
 The findings testify about the prosperity of the ancient city of Gortyn, which used to be an ally of Rome and the capital of Crete.